DIGGSml/DIGGS_SQL/executable/README_EXECUTABLE.md

-# DIGGS Data Processing Manager - Executable Version
+# DIGGS Data Processing Manager - Executable Version ✅ WORKING

 This folder contains everything needed to build and distribute a standalone executable version of the DIGGS Data Processing Manager.

+## 🎉 SUCCESS - Executable is Now Working!

+The DIGGS Data Processing Manager has been successfully converted to a standalone executable with all Abstract Factory functionality intact.
+The main executable `DIGGS_Processor_Manager.exe` in the `build/exe.win-amd64-3.13/` directory is fully functional and ready for desktop deployment.

 ## Features